google/prediction_framework/README.md

 *   Data source is stored in BQ
 *   Data output is stored in BQ
-*   Feature engineering time for a single batch: &lt; 600 seconds (Cloud Function limit)
+*   Prepare, filter and post-process: &lt; 540 seconds time-limit (Cloud Function limit)
 *   AutoML model is used (if BQML or Tensorflow small changes need to be done)
 *   You are familiar with Python
 *   The service account from the default Google project is used.
-That service account must be granted to access external resources.
-(If different SA needed, small changes will be required on the deployment process)
+That service account must be granted access to external resources.
+(If different SAs for different projects are needed, small changes will be required on the deployment process)

 ## What is this framework?

-This framework is an effort to generalise all the steps involved in a prediction project, which requires daily processing, backfilling, throttling, synchronisation, storage and reporting so it could be reused, saving 80% of the development time.
+This framework is an effort to generalise all the steps involved in a prediction
+project: extract, prepare (aka feature eng.), filter, predict and post-process plus some operational functionality like backfilling, throttling (for API limits), synchronisation, storage and reporting so it could be reused, saving 80% of the development time.